About me

 Gyrlian case

-By judgment of 9 January 2019, the Court found a violation of the applicant’s right to peaceful enjoyment of possessions following the confiscation of undeclared US$90,000, the lawful origin of which was known.
+By judgment of 9 January 2019, the Court found a violation of the applicant’s right to peaceful enjoyment of possessions following the confiscation of undeclared US$90,000, the origin of which was known and was not unlawful.

 Application